Connectedand-Autonomous-Systems-Lab/HumanRobotSim/readme_files/rosws_README.md

 # **ConCord: Human-in-the-Loop, Cooperative Robot Exploration**

-This is the code base for implementing ROS environment block of **ConCord: Human-in-the-Loop, Cooperative Robot Exploration**.
+This is the code base for implementing ROS environment block of the simulation engine.

 <img src="sim-engine.jpg" width="50%" />